Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

 the number of segments (``steps``) used to discretize the extrusion (default: 1);
 and the input topology name, ``topology``.

+Note: The Viskores-based extrusion path operates on triangulated surfaces.
+If the input contains quad cells, it is triangulated internally before extrusion and the extruded volume is represented with wedge cells.

 .. code-block:: c++

   conduit::Node pipelines;